Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 This can be faster than the normal way that Handlebars re-renders items in some cases.

-If for some reason you have a group with more than one #each
+If for some reason you have a group with more than one #each, you can make

 one of the collections be updated in normal (non-grouped) fashion by setting